-This chapter answers parts from Section B(ii) of the 2017 CICM Primary Syllabus, which expects the exam candidate to "Describe absorption and factors that will influence it".
+This chapter answers parts from Section B(ii) of the 2023 CICM Primary Syllabus, which expects the exam candidate to "Describe the absorption of drugs and factors that influence this".
 If one were asked to name the most important among these factors that will influence it, one would have to name the lipid-water partition coefficient, which is determined by the pKa of the drug and the pH of the body fluids.

 Put simply, in solution the weak acids and bases will be present in some combination of ionised and non-ionised forms.
 Of these incompletely ionised substances, the non-ionised forms will be lipid soluble, whereas the ionised forms will not.
 The proportion of the ionised to non-ionised molecules is determined by the pH of the solution and the pKa of the drug (pKa being the pH at which concentration of ionized and non-ionised forms is equal).

 To put it even more simply:

 A substance will become more lipid soluble in a solution with a pH similar to its own pH.

 The determined exam candidate looking for detailed published literature on this subject will usually find a satisfactory depth in any major pharmacology textbook.
 Goodman and Gilman dedicate about half a page to the subject.
 Birkett's Pharmacology Made Easy does not approach this subject, except in the section on renal clearance (p.67) where the interplay of pKa and pH is discussed in context of renal clearance.
 Of published articles, the most comprehensive overview available appears to be "Acidic and basic drugs in medicinal chemistry" by Charifson and Walters (2014), from whom this chapter borrows extensively.